-In 2014, the methodology of determination of the Group regulated staff, reviewed to take into account the final version of the EBA regulatory technical standards, included in the Regulation (EU) 604/2014, led to the identification of 550 staff members (excluding Chief Executive Officers).
+In 2016, the methodology of determination of the CRD IV Group regulated staff, based on the Regulation (EU) 604/2014, led to the identification of 754 staff members (excluding Chief Executive Officers).

-In 2015, the scope of the regulated staff was updated on the basis of the same regulatory technical standards which include:
+In 2017, the scope of the regulated staff was updated on the basis of the same regulatory technical standards which include:

-- > Qualitative criteria linked to the function held and the level of responsibility; - > Criteria linked to impact in terms of risk exposure based on limits of authority for credit risk and market risk, within the thresholds fixed by the EBA; - > A level of total fixed and variable remuneration, including long term incentive awards (LTI).
+- > Qualitative criteria linked to the function held and the level of responsibility; - Criteria linked to impact in terms of risk exposure based on limits of authority for credit risk and market risk, above the thresholds fixed by the EBA; - > A level of total fixed and variable remuneration, including long term incentive awards (LTI).

-On this basis, the perimeter of the 2015 regulated staff includes:
+On this basis, the perimeter of the 2017 Group regulated staff includes:

-- The Group's three Chief Executive Officers Frédéric Oudéa, Séverin Cabannes and Bernardo Sanchez Incera -3 persons; - The members of the Board of Directors 13 persons; - The members of the Group Executive Committee and Management Committee, which includes the Heads of the main business lines and subsidiaries of the Group, as well as the Heads of control and support functions for the Group (risks, compliance, internal audit, finance, legal and taxation, human resources, information technology) - 57 - Key staff members in charge of control functions or support functions at Group level and who are not - members of the aforementioned bodies 22 persons

-Within the "material business units"3, the main operational managers (members of the executive committees of activities or subsidiaries) and managers responsible for control functions, who are not already identified by the above criteria - 193 persons; - Staff having credit authorisations and/or responsible for market risk limits exceeding materiality thresholds at Group level, as defined by the EBA, and who are not already identified by the above criteria - 104 persons; - Material risk takers whose total remuneration for 2014 exceeds the 500 K€ threshold defined by the EBA and who are not already identified by the above criteria, which concerns a limited number of profiles within financing and investment banking who have essential skills for the development of certain Group activities and some key employees who achieved exceptional performance during the last financial year - 287 persons.
+- The Group's Chief Executive Officers Frédéric Oudéa, Séverin Cabannes, Bernardo Sanchez Incera, Didier Valet - 4 persons; - > The Chairman and members of the Board of Directors 14 persons; - The members of the Group Management Committee, which includes the Heads of the main business lines and subsidiaries of the Group, as well as the Heads of control and support functions for the Group (risks, compliance, internal audit, finance, legal and taxation, human resources, information technology) - 63 persons; - Key staff members in charge of control functions or support functions at Group level and who are not members of the aforementioned bodies - 22 persons; - Within the "material business units"3, the main operational managers (members of the executive committees of activities or subsidiaries) and managers responsible for control functions, who are not already identified by the above criteria 236 persons; - Staff having credit authorisations and/or responsible for market risk limits exceeding materiality thresholds at Group level, as defined by the EBA, and who are not already identified by the above criteria - 192 persons; - Staff members whose total remuneration for 2016 exceeds the 500 K€ threshold defined by the EBA and who are not already identified by the above criteria, which concerns a limited number of profiles within financing and investment banking who have essential skills for the development of certain Group activities and some key employees who achieved exceptional performance during the last financial year 279 persons.

-In fine, the 2015 regulated staff comprised 679 staff members (including the three Chief Executive Officers).
+In fine, the 2017 Group regulated staff comprised 810 staff members (including the Chairman of the Board and the four Chief Executive Officers).